This post covers the best things to do in New York City today, tonight, tomorrow, or anytime, written by a local tour guide.

 - and in many cases, we include reviews of tour companies that offer tours of the attraction and self-guided tours.

-So many of the attractions and activities listed in this post are included in the various tourist passes.
+So many of the items and activities listed in this post are included in the various tourist discount passes.

 We encourage you to read our post comparing the different New York City Attraction Passes.
 These passes are great deals for some and not for others.